 UN Food Systems Summit

-In September 2021, the UN is hosting a Food Systems Summit as part of the Decade of Action to achieve the Sustainable Development Goals by 2030.
-This summit intends to launch global action on the 17 SDGs, acknowledging that each of these Goals “relies to some degree on healthier, more sustainable and equitable food systems.”
-A Pre-Summit will take place in Rome in July 2021; it is described as a “People’s Summit” that “will bring together youth, farmers, indigenous peoples, civil society, researchers, private sector, policy leaders and ministers of agriculture, environment, health, nutrition and finance, among other participants.”
-The UU@UN will be monitoring both the Pre-Summit and Summit; this portion of the UN Sunday resources will be updated!
+September 23, 2021, the UN hosted a Food Systems Summit as part of the Decade of Action to achieve the Sustainable Development Goals by 2030.
+This summit intended to launch global action on the 17 SDGs, acknowledging that each of these Goals “relies to some degree on healthier, more sustainable and equitable food systems.”
+A Pre-Summit took place in Rome in July 2021.
+This whole process was described as a “People’s Summit” that would “bring together youth, farmers, indigenous peoples, civil society, researchers, private sector, policy leaders and ministers of agriculture, environment, health, nutrition and finance, among other participants."

 UN Framework Convention on Climate Change